 Assistantships are available to matriculated graduate students in good academic standing and who are making good progress toward the degree.
-The procedure for application for an assistantship, including the selection criteria, are established by deans and academic departments, and publicized by individual departments.
-Criteria for the award of an assistantship may include, but are not limited to: undergraduate grade-point average, standardized test scores, past experience or training, interest in the field of study, letters of recommendation, or personal interview.
+The procedure to apply for an assistantship, including the selection criteria, is established by deans and academic departments and publicized by individual departments.
+Criteria for an assistantship may include, but are not limited to, undergraduate grade-point average, standardized test scores, past experience or training, interest in the field of study, letters of recommendation, or personal interview.

-The following departments offer assistantships during the academic year: Admissions, Art, Art Education, Business, Center for International Programs, Communication Disorders, Communications and Marketing, Computer Science, English, The Graduate School, Psychology, Samuel Dorsky Museum, and Student Activities and Union Services.
+The following departments offer assistantships during the academic year: Alumni Relations, Art, Art Education, Business, Center for International Programs, Center for Student Engagement, Center for Student Success, Communication Disorders, Communications and Marketing, Computer Science, English, Graduate, Professional & Interdisciplinary Studies, Hudson Valley Manufacturing Center (HVMC), Human Resources, Diversity & Inclusion (HRDI), Music, Psychology, Residence Life, and the Samuel Dorsky Museum.
 Students interested in pursuing an assistantship should inquire at the department for specific application procedures.
 For more information, review https://www.newpaltz.edu/graduate/funding/taga.html